MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/containers/install-run-container.md

 ## Validate that a container is running

 There are several ways to validate that the container is running.
-Locate the *External IP* address and exposed port of the container in question, and open your favorite web browser.
+Locate the *External IP* address and exposed port of the container in question, and open your preferred web browser.
 Use the various request URLs that follow to validate the container is running.

 The example request URLs listed here are `http://localhost:5000`, but your specific container might vary.
 Make sure to rely on your container's *External IP* address and exposed port.